google/WebFundamentals/src/content/en/ilt/pwa/lab-offline-quickstart.md

 <div class=`"`note`"`>

-<strong>Note:</strong> We <code>clone</code> the response because the request is a stream that can only be consumed once.
+Note: We <code>clone</code> the response because the request is a stream that can only be consumed once.
 Because we want to put it in the cache and serve it to the user, we need to clone a copy.
 See Jake Archibald's <a href="https://jakearchibald.com/2014/reading-responses/">What happens when you read a response</a> article for a more in-depth explanation.

 </div>